What is the Squat?

 Lower Body Day Workout

-Equipment needed: A pair of dumbbells, a bench, a mat and a resistance band
+A pair of dumbbells, a bench, a mat and a resistance band

-Let me know what you guys thought of this post by writing a comment below.
+I hope that you enjoyed this post on the squat, please let me know what you guys thought of this post by writing a comment below.